yasoob/personal_blog/content/posts/python_blog/2019-05-29-speeding-up-python-code-using-multithreading.md

   - multithreading
   - speed up python
   - threading
+teaser: 'Oftentimes people complain about Python being slow without realizing that there are simple solutions to their problems.
+Learn about how to leverage multiprocessing in Python and speed up some of your scripts by 10x or more.'
 ---
 Hi lovely people! 👋 A lot of times we end up writing code in Python which does remote requests or reads multiple files or does processing on some data.
 And in a lot of those cases I have seen programmers using a simple `for loop` which takes forever to finish executing.
 For example: